theoptionlab/theoptionlab/readme.txt

 1) Data.
-We use EOD data from the CBOE
+We use EOD data from the CBOE.

 2) Python.
-We use version 2.7 and recommend Annaconda: https://www.anaconda.com/
+We use version 3.

-3) Installed dependencies: pip install -r requirements.txt
+3) Install dependencies: pip install -r requirements.txt

 4) mysql: https://www.mysql.com/

-5) database and tables with script in create_db.sql
+5) database and tables with script in create_db_postresql.sql
+$ psql -h host -d optiondata -U user -f /path/to/create_db_postresql.sql

 6) adapt private/settings_template.py with your own settings and rename the file into settings.py